 Slobin, D. I.

 Cited by 9 other publications

-This list is based on CrossRef data as of 30 december 2020.
+This list is based on CrossRef data as of 9 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.